 - Longer initial program startup time.
 Java has no issues with speed once running , especially for RL games.

-- No executables, dependency on Java Runtime Environment
+- Dependency on a Java Runtime Environment (JRE)

 The features of Java have led many roguelikes to adopt this language: